 Depressed individuals often feel low and lonely.
 They hate interacting with others and tend to keep issues to themselves.
 However, this behavior affects their physical and emotional health and can lead to further mental illness

 It would help if you didn’t cut yourself off from the outside world.
-We are social beings, and that’s why it’s beneficial that you maintain healthy relationships with friends, loved ones, and families.
+We are social beings, so it’s beneficial that you maintain healthy relationships with friends, loved ones, and families.
 They are an essential support network.

 Maintain a Healthy Diet

-A good diet plan is an essential component that improves your mental health when coping with depression.
+A good diet plan is essential to improve your mental health when coping with depression.
 Eat balanced meals to help stabilize your blood sugar, which gives you the energy to carry on throughout the day.

 However, reduce your consumption of simple carbohydrates, such as white flour and refined sugars.
 Avoiding these food choices will stabilize the blood level and, in turn, elevate your mood.